How to successfully implement Ajax add to cart in WooCommerce

 How to successfully implement ajax add to cart in WooCommerce

 Full-page reloads can disrupt the shopping flow and frustrate your customers.
-In this in-depth tutorial, I'll show you three different methods (the default settings, plugins, and custom code) to enable the WooCommerce AJAX add to cart feature in your online store.
+In this in-depth tutorial, I'll show you three different methods (the default settings, plugins, and custom code) to enable WooCommerce AJAX add to cart in your online store.

 I'll also outline the pros and cons of each method, and answer common questions about adding the AJAX add to cart feature to WooCommerce.